 Additional Required Courses

-For students who do not hold a degree from a U.S. law school, the remaining 12 credits of the 24-credit minimum must be fulfilled with the following courses:
+For students who do not hold a degree from a U.S. law school, the following courses are also required:

 ● Introduction to the U.S. Legal System*

 ● Legal Writing and Research for LL.M.
 Students*